Exploring the Alphabet of English Idioms: A Journey through ‘E’

 Justifications:

 This is an idiom because it means to get rid of something, dismiss it, or refuse service.
-The phrase does not relate literally to the number eighty-six but is a slang term for canceling or removing something.
+The idiom does not relate literally to the number eighty-six but is a slang term for canceling or removing something.

 Origin: